OpenRefine/OpenRefine/docs/docs/manual/reconciling.md

 If you have left any values unreconciled in your column, you will see “&lt;not reconciled>” in the preview.
 These will generate blank cells if you continue with the column addition process.

-This process may pull more than one property per row in your data (such as multiple children's names), so you may need to switch into records mode after you've added columns.
+This process may pull more than one property per row in your data (such as multiple occupations), so you may need to switch into records mode after you've added columns.

 ### Add columns by fetching URLs